-As a Dallas employment attorney and Fort Worth divorce lawyer I help clients solve problems at work and at home.
+As a Dallas employment lawyer and Fort Worth divorce lawyer I help clients solve problems at work and at home in Texas.
 These include employment law problems like wrongful termination, employment discrimination, FMLA claims, 401k and pension, wage and overtime pay.
 These also include family law issues like divorce, uncontested divorces, custody, child support, child support enforcement and QDROs.
-I also work from my Bedford law firm as a consumer lawyer on DTPA consumer fraud claims.
+I also work from my Bedford, Texas law firm as a consumer lawyer on DTPA consumer fraud claims.

-The Dallas and Fort Worth area is full of people who have different needs for a Fort Worth or Dallas employment attorney.
-If you’re looking for a Dallas or Fort Worth employment attorney, you might be an executive or an entry level employee.
+The Dallas and Fort Worth area is full of people who have different needs for a Fort Worth or Dallas employment lawyer.
+If you’re looking for a Dallas or Fort Worth employment lawyer, you might be an executive or an entry level employee.
 You may be blue collar or white collar.
-Every type of employee is at risk of wrongful termination, employment discrimination and other unlawful employment acts that require you to seek out an employment law firm in Dallas and Fort Worth.
+Every type of employee is at risk of wrongful termination, employment discrimination and other unlawful employment acts that require you to seek out an employment law firm in Dallas and Fort Worth, Texas.

 Adam has no fear of standing with you against even the biggest defendants.
 Your case might involve a one-on-one divorce, a dispute with a small business, or a fight against a global corporation.
 No defendant is too big or too powerful for justice.
 Adam has litigiated against major corporations including international banks, Wall Street financial firms, major hospitals, public universities, major retailers, oil companies and some of the largest insurance companies operating in Texas.